BenGeordie/anthropic-quickstarts/computer-use-demo/README.md

 ## Development

+### API Call Analysis and Logging

+The container generates detailed analysis logs of API calls in `~/logs/`.
+This includes:
+- Complete chat conversation history with timestamps
+- API call response times displayed with assistant messages
+- Screenshots and message content for each interaction

+Mount the logs volume (`-v $HOME/logs:/home/computeruse/logs`) to access these analysis files from your host system.
+The logs are stored in `chat.log` within the mounted directory and can be used for performance analysis, debugging, or conversation review.

 ```bash
 ./setup.sh  # configure venv, install development dependencies, and install pre-commit hooks
 docker build . -t computer-use-demo:local  # manually build the docker image (optional)